e18e/e18e/docs/blog/community-showcase-q3.md

 This means production installs will run _much_ faster, and the cost of the development tools is only paid when needed.

+## Upcoming projects

+### e18e CLI

+The e18e CLI project missed a few milestones and isn't quite ready yet.
+However, with the completion and success of the GitHub Action, we're now in a much better place to complete the work.

+This is core to the tooling the e18e community wants to provide, so we will be pushing hard to get this out soon!

+Our vision for the CLI is that it can offer roughly the following:

+- Dependency tree analysis matching that of the GitHub action
+- Automated migrations to suggested replacements
+- Publish linting
+- Type definition linting

+We are aiming to release an alpha version very soon, and will be reaching out to many of you to help test it out!

+### e18e MCP

+We're also working on an e18e MCP server!
+This will allow us to offer module replacements as a data source to LLMs.

+This is early stages but will hint to your chosen agent on which libraries to use and modern syntax to prefer.

+The same capability should be available via the e18e CLI, leaving the choice of which you use up to you.

+### Module replacements v2

+Finally, we're working on the next version of the module replacements data :tada:

+One of the goals of this is to allow us to support more engines other than Node, and to offer syntax-only replacements (e.g. new platform capabilities).

+Once this is complete, our tooling should be able to more intelligently suggest replacements based on your project's target environment.
+If you use Bun, for example, it will prefer built-in Bun APIs over third-party alternatives.

 ## Get involved

 If you'd like to help out, come [join our discord](https://chat.e18e.dev) and say Hi!